IbrahimBadusha75/smart_kitchen/README.md

 - **DC Motor (Exhaust Fan)**: Turns on the exhaust fan using a relay.
 - **Arduino**: Controls all the components.

-## Circuit Diagram
-[Include a link to or image of your circuit diagram]

-## Code
-The Arduino code to control the system is available in the code directory.
-It reads the gas concentration from the MQ5 sensor and takes the necessary actions when gas leakage is detected.

 ## How to Use
 1. Connect the components as per the circuit diagram.